elberrafart/fitness-tracker/README.md

 # Major Hurdles

 The site was having issues connecting the front end to the backend after deployment.
-That is now fixed
+That is now fixed Wasn't able to use api key from .env file so key is public (temporarily)

 # Next Steps